-- Sending Volume & Frequency: Since you’ll be the only one utilizing the IP, the amount of emails you send matters.
+- Sending Volume & Frequency: Since you’ll be the only one utilizing the IP, the number of emails you send matters.
 Sending a low volume of emails will hurt your reputation, so every business owner should first contemplate whether or not their company is big enough to send a vast amount of monthly emails.
-To achieve the best results from a dedicated IP, a business owner needs to send at least 100K email per month with positive email metrics.
+To achieve the best results from a dedicated IP, a business owner needs to send at least 100K emails per month with positive email metrics.

 - Reputation: Having a private IP gives you complete control over your sending reputation.
 Nobody can affect your IP reputation with malicious sending practices.
 Therefore, any reputation management efforts you make have the most impact on your email deliverability.

 - Management: Being the sole user of an IP allows you to manage deliverability issues more easily.
-When your inbox placement rate decreases, you are able to quickly discover and fix the root cause of issues.
+When your inbox placement rate decreases, you are able to quickly discover and fix the root cause of the issues.
 You can also use services like an Uptime Monitor to alert you when your IP has been blacklisted.

 What to Choose: Shared or Dedicated IP Address?